Planning Your Visit

 Blue Mountains Rhododendron Society of NSW Inc. may occasionally reserve any part of the Campbell Rhododendron Gardens for organised events.

 Please note that the flying of kites, model planes, helicopters and drones is strictly prohibited at the Campbell Rhododendron Gardens and permission for these activities will not be granted for non-commercial filming.

 General visitors - If you are a visitor to the gardens seeking to document your visit for personal use with photos and filming, no permit is required.

 The Garden is managed and maintained by the Blue Mountains Rhododendron Society of NSW Incorporated, a community organsation of volunteers with members throughout Australia.

-Admission is by Gold Coin donation at the Car Park or donate before you arrive on this website.
+Admission is by donation in the Donation Box near the Car Park or please donate before you arrive on this website.
 Thank you.